jmonlong/manu-vggafannot/manuscript.md

 The tools and applications described here present an option to streamline the production of annotations in the GAF format, their indexing and efficient querying.
 First, these techniques will help integrate additional information into existing or future pangenomic tools.
 They will simplify the integration of information like gene or repeat annotations, known variants, or more generally other functional annotations, in pangenomic analysis.
-These analysis will be able to work with those annotations in light of underlying genomic variation recapitulated in the pangenome.
+These analyses will be able to work with those annotations in light of underlying genomic variation recapitulated in the pangenome.
-Visualization is a specific example where the users typically want to include several layer of annotations, including some custom-made.
+Visualization is a specific example where the users typically want to include several layers of annotations, including some custom-made.
 Tools to visualize pangenomes will greatly benefit from a simple pipeline to create or load pangenomic annotations.
 Second, this work is critical to allow the community to make, share and reuse annotations in the pangenome space.
 The GAF format is already used by multiple independent tools, although mostly read mappers.